 Dog ear mites, or otodectes cynotis, are highly contagious parasites that are easily spread between dogs and cats; however, humans cannot contract them.
 The otodectic mites are parasites that are crab-like in appearance.
 Although they can live anywhere on your dog, they prefer to live in the ear canal most times.
 These tiny parasites feed off of tissue fluids or tissue debris and do not puncture skin like fleas do; you will not be able to identify them with a naked eye.

-Reasons Dogs Get Ear Mites
+Why Do Dogs Get Ear Mites?

 What Ear Mites Do To Your Pet?

 Dog ear mites can cause more than just itching and discomfort.
 They can also lead to several complications, such as skin infections and ruptured blood vessels on the ear flap due to excessive scratching and head shaking.
 If left untreated, ear mites can also cause the development of a hematoma on the dog’s ear flap.
 This condition can be quite painful for the dog and may require costly surgery to remove.